alidaneshpour/Machine-Vision-Course-Teaching-Assistant/README.md

 - Designing and developing **homework questions and assignments** to assess students’ understanding of key image processing concepts.
 - **Grading and evaluating** students’ submissions to ensure fairness and consistency.

+This repository includes selected materials, homework designs, and related resources developed during my role as a TA for the DIP course.